AB-School/9-11-23-Through-9-15-23/README.md

 If you don't want to look at it its fine I can sum it up here, it bassically creates an octagon with extended sides, and changes the color on each different side of the octagon.

+It also clears the screen and goes to the middle, then just makes a bunch of red lines at random variations and lengths the sets the position back to do it again.